IGELsociety/IGEL_website/content/events/training-school-2026.md

 ## Application

-To apply for this event, please send your application to Rocío Riestra-Camacho, Training School Coordinator, at igeltraining[at]gmail[dot]com before **June 30th 2026**.
+To apply for this event, please send your application to Rocío Riestra-Camacho, Training School Coordinator, at igeltraining@gmail.com before **June 30th 2026**.

 Your application should include: